miar00q/tree-view/README.md

 ## Notes

-- The assignment text mentions a "backend project" deliverable, but this implementation intentionally targets the stated Tree View UI requirement and is frontend-only by design.
+- The constraint stated Tree View UI requirement and is frontend-only by design.